 A misadventare has happened to the sultan of Sulu, a part of our Philippine possessions.
-He is a Mohammedan, possessions.
 He is a Mohammedan, and recently made the pilgrimage to Mecca, taking his crown with him.
-On his return, while stopping at a Singapore hotel a thief broke into his room.
-The sultan awoke and grappled with the men who however. room.
+On his return, while stopping at a Singapore hotel a thief broke into his The sultan awoke and graproom.
 The sultan awoke and grap-pled with the man, who, however, broke away and escaped, taking with him two boxes that contained Suln's crown and other jewels to the value of \$14,000 and some important state